leytilera/addonscript-spec/docs/concepts/minecraft.md

 AddonScript implementations, which are meant to install or launch AddonScript instances MUST know the launch configuration for Minecraft itself.
-For the server side, the launch configuration only consists of the server jar, which already includes the required libraries and a manifest with the main class.
+For the server side, the launch configuration only consists of the server jar as the main jar, which already includes the required libraries and a manifest with the main class.
 For the client side the launch configuration SHOULD be retrieved from the piston-meta API in form of the version manifest.
-This manifest includes information about the main file, the main class, all required libraries and launch arguments.
+This manifest includes information about the main jar, the main class, all required libraries and launch arguments.
-In contrast to launch config modifications done by [instance addons](./instance.md), arguments in the version manifest can include variables, which MUST be replaced with the correct values when launching the game and both, libraries and arguments, can be operating system or architecture specific, which MUST also be considered by implementations.
-Moreover they also provide an asset index, which SHOULD be used by implementations to retrieve game assets (if they are not already cached).
+In contrast to [patches](../schema/patch.md) done by [instance addons](./instance.md), arguments in the version manifest can include variables, which MUST be replaced with the correct values when launching the game and both, libraries and arguments, can be operating system or architecture specific, which MUST also be considered by implementations.
+Moreover it also provides an asset index, which SHOULD be used by implementations to retrieve game assets (if they are not already cached).